Eli-Mutitu/KweliVote/docs/git-cheatsheet.md

 # KweliVote Git Branching Workflow Cheatsheet

-This cheatsheet provides a guide for working with the KweliVote repository using a three-branch workflow: `main`, `dev`, and `test`.
+This cheatsheet provides a guide for working with the KweliVote repository using a two-branch workflow: `main` and `dev`.

 ## Branch Structure Overview

 - **`main`**: Production branch.
 Contains stable, released code.
 - **`dev`**: Development branch.
-Integration branch for features before moving to testing.
-- **`test`**: Testing branch.
-For QA and testing before code is promoted to production.
+Used for both feature development and testing before moving to production.

 ## Basic Git Commands